Top of main content

 There are 2 main types of fund:

-• an active or multi-asset fund is run by a professional fund manager who chooses which shares, bonds or other assets to hold and monitors them on your behalf.
+• An active fund is run by a professional fund manager who chooses which shares, bonds or other assets to hold and monitors them on your behalf.
 You pay extra for the fund manager's expertise with the aim of receiving returns above a specific market index - for example, the FTSE 100

 Funds vary in risk from 'cautious' funds at the lower-risk end of the scale to 'adventurous' at the higher-risk end.
 The longer you're planning to invest for, the more adventurous a fund you may want to consider, as you'll have more time to recover from any periods of poor performance.
 The sooner you're likely to cash in your investment, the less time you'll have to recover from any dips so you may want to choose more conservative funds.